Atlantic Kelp & Mental Health: A Micronutrient-Rich Approach

 Use offer code Taproot for 15% off any Hardy Nutritionals product!

 Not sure which supplement is right for you?
-Schedule a free consultation with a Hardy Wellness advisor to find the perfect formula for your unique needs.
+Schedule a free consultation with a Hardy Wellness advisor.

 The information provided on this page is for educational purposes only and is not intended as medical advice, diagnosis, or treatment.
-Always consult with a qualified healthcare provider before starting any supplement regimen, particularly if you have existing health conditions or are taking medications.
+Always consult with a qualified healthcare provider before starting any supplement regimen, particularly if you have existing health conditions (especially **thyroid conditions** or **Bipolar Disorder**) or are taking medications.

 These statements have not been evaluated by the Food and Drug Administration (FDA).
 Hardy Nutritionals' products are not intended to diagnose, treat, cure, or prevent any disease.

 Individual results may vary.
-The testimonials and research cited are not intended to represent or guarantee that anyone will achieve the same or similar results.
-The nutritional approaches discussed should be used as part of a comprehensive wellness plan under appropriate professional guidance, especially for individuals with diagnosed mental health conditions.
+The research cited is not intended to represent or guarantee that anyone will achieve the same or similar results.
+Nutritional approaches should be used as part of a comprehensive wellness plan under appropriate professional guidance.

 References and Research